Briarcliff Manor Fire Department: 1970s to present

-In 1996, the department ordered a rescue truck for $194,448 ($ today) from 3-D Manufacturing, and a Pierce pumper truck was purchased at $312,777 ($ today) for Scarborough to replace their corroding 1974 Mack truck.
+In 1996, the department ordered a rescue truck from 3-D Manufacturing, and a pumper truck from Pierce Manufacturing.
 A year later, the department hosted the Westchester County Volunteer Firemen Association Convention, the usual parade with 43 departments, a golf outing, and the annual meeting and dinner of the Association.
 During the September 11 attacks in 2001, the department sent some of its engines to the Bronx to cover for units that had left for the World Trade Center.
+Ten volunteers joined the fire department in the six months after the attacks; the department usually had five new members per year prior to the attacks.
+On September 20, 2003, the original wing of the Briarcliff Lodge caught fire after its owner tried to redevelop the lodge amid opposition from local historians and architects.
+The fire was deemed suspicious by fire officials, though Westchester County's Cause & Origin Team found no evidence of arson.
+Contemporary portions of the lodge and other campus buildings were later demolished.